 JUMP Math’s ability to offer effective and relevant materials ultimately rests on how we design, implement, and evaluate our resources.
 You will find an outline of JUMP Math’s research goals and links to reports that detail a variety of experiences in implementing our approach to mathematics instruction.

-National Book Fund Results Reveal Significant Student Gains for Sixth Year in a Row!
+National Book Fund Data Reveals Significant Student Gains for Eighth Year in a Row!

-For the sixth year in a row, the growth in math achievement in JUMP Math students grew at a minimum of 2.4 times the rate of the WRAT-4 norms.
+For the seventh year in a row, the growth in math achievement in JUMP Math students grew at a minimum of 2.4 times the rate of the WRAT-4 norms.

 JUMP Math’s National Book Fund program awards free JUMP Math resources to classrooms across Canada.
 The National Book Fund was made possible by the generous support of lead funder TD Bank Group.
 More about the National Book Fund here.